 Slinging burrito bowls, burritos, tacos and other goodies over the past three years, Breezy Burrito has been that enviable blend of great food and good service.
-Hunter told us she’s learned a lot in managing the massive swings in business that come with operating a downtown location directly across from Shea’s on Main Street.
+Hunter told us she’s learned a lot in managing the massive swings in business that come with operating a downtown location directly across from Shea’s on Main Street (first location, now closed).

 “With the Shea’s shows and with the lunch crowds, you get hit with 100 people in an hour, and we just learned how to provide a good fast casual experience,” she said.
 “We’re excited to be able to bring that same experience to Elmwood, and provide a sit-down dinner experience as well.”

 Under the watchful eye of head chef Amilcar José Tenorio, the Breezy Burrito Bar menu will expand on the fast-casual and build-your-own offerings at EXPO by adding classic Tex-Mex and California entrees.
 Part of the Breezy Burrito mission is offering gluten-free and vegan options, and we were told new menu additions will include options for those with dietary restrictions, due to ethical or health concerns.